-Through fund raising efforts by the International Committees of the Rotary Club of Essex, Chester Rotary, and Deep River Rotary, we have accumulated our first $1,000 to fund a Shelterbox.
+Through fund raising efforts by the International Committees of the Rotary Club of Essex, Chester Rotary, and Deep River Rotary, we raise money to fund Shelterboxes.

 The ShelterBox solution in disaster response is as simple as it is effective.
 We deliver the essentials a family needs to survive in the immediate aftermath of a disaster.

 Each green ShelterBox is tailored to a disaster but typically contains a disaster relief tent for an extended family, blankets, water storage and purification equipment, cooking utensils, a stove, a basic tool kit, a children’s activity pack and other vital items.

 The standard ShelterBox weighs 120 lbs. and has approximate dimensions of 33″ x 24″ x 22″.
 They are sealed and banded for transit and security.
 Box contents vary depending on the nature of the disaster requiring their use.

 Materials are ordered from a range of suppliers selected for general use, long-life, quality and price.
 ShelterBoxes are prepared and packed using all new materials as delivered from manufacturers, at the ShelterBox international warehouse based in Helston, Cornwall.